He Tohu at National Library of New Zealand

-Wellington Botanic Garden ki Paekākā encompasses 25 hectares of specialised plant collections, colourful botanical displays, a unique landscape, a protected native forest, and views over Wellington City.
+Wellington Botanic Garden ki Paekākā encompasses 25 hectares of specialised plant collections, colourful botanical displays, a unique landscape, a protected native forest, and views over Wellington city.
 It is a vast tract of land that has offered relaxation, playtime, shade, and education about flora and fauna for more than 150 years.

-You’ll find the gardens sitting on the border of the CBD and only a few minutes walk from Parliament.
+You’ll find the gardens sitting on the border of the city centre and only a few minutes walk from Parliament.
 A wonderland of winding paths, flat parklands, and hill climbs with breathtaking views awaits you.
 There’s a sound shell for concerts, children’s playgrounds, glow worm caves, and a sculpture walk.
 Children will love visiting the duck pond.
-You can also access the Cable Car museum, Space Place, and Bolton Cemetery (New Zealand’s oldest European cemetery).
+You can also access the Cable Car Museum, Space Place, and Bolton Cemetery (New Zealand’s oldest European cemetery).
 All this while the thrum of bird and insect life serenades you.
 Whether it’s your first or your hundredth visit, this vast garden paradise will enchant and surprise you.

 The gardens host a programme of annual events.
 Gardens Magic brings music and performance alongside lights and art, while the Spring Festival and Tulip Sunday celebrate the changing seasons.